Duophonic: Process

-This was done by splitting the mono signal into two channels, then delaying one channel's signal by means of delay lines and other circuits, i.e. desynchronizing the two channels by fractions of a second, and cutting the bass frequencies in one channel with a high-pass filter, then cutting the treble frequencies in the other channel with a low-pass filter.
-The result was an artificial stereo effect, without giving the listener the true directional sound characteristics of real stereo.
-In some cases, the effect was enhanced with reverberation and other technical tricks, sometimes adding stereo echo to mono tracks in an attempt to fool the listener.
+The Duophonic sound process split the mono signal into two channels, then delayed one channel's signal by means of delay lines and other circuits.
+It desynchronized the two channels by fractions of a second, cut the bass frequencies in one channel with a high-pass filter, and cut the treble frequencies in the other channel with a low-pass filter.
+In some cases, the effect was enhanced with reverberation.
+The result was an artificial stereo effect, said to give listeners the spatial fullness of stereo but not the effect of hearing specific instruments or sounds from one speaker or the other.